Meet Our Team

 Lauren is married to a retired law enforcement officer, which provides her insight into the unique challenges and rewards loving and living within a first responder family.
 She feels honored to be able to serve first responders in their needs.
 Together, she and her husband have two teenage daughters and two dogs whom she enjoys spending time in the outdoors with.
 Lauren enjoys staying active, fishing trips with her family, hiking, bow hunting and live music.

-Emily Hitchings
+Emily Brower

 Brent Hall